What Is Terminal on Mac: How to Open and Use It, Commands to Know, and More

 When you open Terminal for the first time, you will see a window with a white background pop up on your screen and you can resize it however you want.
 At the top of this window, you should be able to see your Mac username, the dimensions of the window, and “bash” or “zsh”.

-But the things you mostly deal with inside Terminal are: Command, Argument, and Modifier.
+But the things you mostly deal with inside Terminal are – Command, Argument, and Modifier.

 Command: These are the skeleton of the Terminal app and determine what happens with the code that you typed.
 You can use a slew of commands to achieve the results you want within macOS.
-Be aware of the commands you use as some of them might even harm your Mac or delete files off of it.
+Be aware of the commands you use as some of them might even harm your Mac or delete files from it.

 Argument: This is the resource or location where you tell your Mac to apply your preferred command to.